slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'In life, business and relationships we are defined by how we react when things don't go our way.'*

 > *'Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

-> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

-> *'Shallow men believe in luck or in circumstance.
-Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

 What’s the difference between luck and chance?
 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.
 However positive results don't imply good planning.